 What opportunities and challenges do you see facing law firms in the ASEAN region?

-ASEAN is today the 5th global economy according to IMF and the 3rd largest labor workforce population.
+ASEAN is today the 5th global economy according to IMF and the 3rd largest labour workforce population.
 Over the recent years, the ASEAN economic growth has consistently been surpassing any other world region and there is still more potential ahead.

 ASEAN countries’s GDP* are expected to grow 3-8% over the next five years with a Compound Annual Growth Rate (CAGR) of 5.1% from 2017 to 2021 collectively.
 More granular estimates indicate +7% CAGR for the emerging markets (Cambodia, Laos and Myanmar) while the developing markets (Indonesia, Malaysia, Philippines and Vietnam) are projected to generate a steady 5-6% CAGR.